-We implement a stacked difference-in-differences design (Baker, Larcker, and Wang, 2022).27 For each policy change, we construct an event-specific data set containing only the treated state and selected comparison states, creating a symmetric panel of j years before the policy, the year the policy was implemented, and j-1 years after, $j \in \{4,5,6\}$.
-We follow the recommendation of Callaway and Sant'Anna (2021) to include in the comparison group those states that have never
+We implement a stacked difference-in-differences design Baker, Larcker, and Wang (2022).
+For each policy change, we construct an event-specific data set containing only the treated state and selected comparison states, creating a symmetric panel of j years before the policy, the year the

-27Several articles have proposed estimators for staggered treatment timing settings, allowing for a more sensible aggregation of heterogeneous treatment effects (Baker, Larcker, and Wang, 2022; Callaway and Sant'Anna, 2021; de Chaisemartin and D'Haultfœuille, 2020b; Gardner, 2021; Sun and Abraham, 2020).
-There are tradeoffs between the efficiency of the estimators and the strength of the parallel trends assumption needed for identification (Roth et al., 2022).
-However, the best estimator to use depends on the studied context.
-In particular, the estimator proposed by Callaway and Sant'Anna (2021) is one of the most widely used in staggered treatment timing settings.
-However, this estimator assumes a linear model because it is based on long differences, which prevents us from using it in our non-linear setting.
+&lt;sup>26Several articles have proposed estimators for staggered treatment timing settings, allowing for a more sensible aggregation of heterogeneous treatment effects (Baker, Larcker, and Wang, 2022; Callaway and Sant'Anna, 2021; de Chaisemartin and D'Haultfœuille, 2020a; Sun and Abraham, 2020).
+The estimator proposed by Callaway and Sant'Anna (2021) is one of the most widely used, however, this estimator assumes a linear model, which prevents us from using it in our non-linear setting.
 Instead, we rely on a stacked DD method that provides more flexibility on the assumed model.
-This estimator is a convex weighted average of the ATT under parallel trends assumption and no anticipation (Gardner, 2021).
 The difference with other approaches is that the weights are determined by the number of treated units and treatment variance within each stacked event rather than by economic considerations (Roth et al., 2022).

-implemented a TRAP law, including during the pre-Casey era (never-treated).28 We supplement this group by also including those that first implemented a TRAP law after the end of the included time window (future-treated).
+policy was implemented, and j-1 years after, $j \in \{4,5,6\}$ .
+We follow the recommendation of Callaway and Sant'Anna (2021) to include in the comparison group those states that have never implemented a TRAP law, including during the pre-Casey era (never-treated).
+We supplement this group by also including those that first implemented a TRAP law after the end of the included time window (future-treated).
 We construct an indicator for whether the year was before or after the relevant policy change and then stack the various data sets.
-Our approach is similar to Cengiz et al. (2019), who estimate the effects of minimum wages on low-wage jobs using an event-study analysis and check robustness using a stacked DD approach.
+Our approach is similar to Cengiz et al. (2019), who estimate the effects of minimum wages on low-wage jobs and Hamersma and Maclean (2021) who estimate the impact of children's public health insurance programs on provider behavior for substance abuse treatment.
+Both use an event-study analysis and check robustness using a stacked DD approach.

 Table 1 shows the TRAP laws we are able to explore using this methodology.
 For some policy changes, we cannot estimate the impact using this methodology as the state enacted another TRAP law or other major abortion regulation within the period of years examined.
 For example, Texas enacted building regulations in 2009 and HB2 (admitting privileges and hospital proximity regulations) in 2013.
-These policy changes are within four years of each other and therefore must be excluded when $j \geq 4$.
+These policy changes are within four years of each other and therefore must be excluded when $j \geq 4$ .
 As such, this method demonstrates robustness to any concerns relating to states implementing multiple policy changes sequentially.
 In this analysis, only relative isolated changes are considered.
 We also note that these estimations also document the robustness of our findings to excluding Texas HB2, which was a far-reaching and impactful law.